NomicFoundation/hardhat/docs/src/content/hardhat-ignition/docs/tests.md

 # Using Hardhat Ignition in tests

-**Ignition** can be used in **Hardhat** tests to simplify test setup, as **Ignition** modules can capture complex deployments of contract systems, which is a common problem when creating test fixtures.
+**Hardhat Ignition** can be used in **Hardhat** tests to simplify test setup. **Hardhat Ignition** modules succinctly express complex deployment logic, simplifying your test fixtures.

 ## The Ignition object

-Requiring **Ignition** within your `hardhat.config.{ts,js}` will automatically inject the `ignition` object as a global variable within **Hardhat** test files.
+Requiring **Hardhat Ignition** within your `hardhat.config.{ts,js}` will automatically inject the `ignition` object as a global variable within **Hardhat** test files.

-The `ignition` object exposes a `deploy` method, that takes a Module as the first argument and an optional configuration object as the second argument.
+The `ignition` object exposes a `deploy` method, that takes a Module as the first argument and an options object as the second argument.
 Module parameters can be passed under the `parameters` property of the options object, indexed by the `ModuleId`:

 ```js
 it("should allow setting the start count for new counters", async function () {